-Figure 3.1.
+Figure 3.3.
 Level 1 implementation framework of the hadronic category of GEANT4.

 All processes have a common base-class G4VProcess, from which a set of specialised classes are derived.
-Three of them are used as base classes for hadronic processes for particles at rest (G4VRestProcess), for interactions in flight (G4VDiscreteProcess), and for processes like radioactive decay where the same implementation can represent both these extreme cases (G4VRestDiscrete-Process).
+Two of them are used as base classes for hadronic processes at rest and in flight (G4VDiscreteProcess), and for processes like radioactive decay where the same implementation can represent both these extreme cases (G4VRestDiscreteProcess).